Need to accept credit cards? 5 critical considerations

 Consideration #3: Know how a credit card processor can help grow your business

-You're plan to accept credit cards should include more than just acceptance and processing.
-The best processors will help you grow your business beyond just allowing you to run card payments.
+Your plan to accept credit card payments should include more than just acceptance and processing.
+The best processors will help you grow your business beyond just allowing you to run credit card payments.
 Here are some of the ways that credit card processing can help you grow your business:

 - Accept a wider variety of payment types to attract new customers